-- The odds of being struck by lightning this year are one in 1.19 million, making it about 246 times as likely as winning the Powerball jackpot.
+- The odds of being struck by lightning this year are one in 1.19 million, making it about 246 times more likely than winning the Powerball jackpot.

-- With an estimated one in 12,500 chance, an amateur golfer is about 23,376 times as likely to make a hole in one.
+- With an estimated one in 12,500 chance, an amateur golfer is about 23,376 times more likely to make a hole in one.